Being Cabin Crew | The Ugly Truth Part 6

 This is the last point that refers to the outbound sector of our flight.
 This is what all of this was really all about.
 Before I had even met Bart he was irritated at not having been given the opportunity to work up.
 He therefore took an instant dislike to me, not the other way around.

-That’s why he looked at the floor throughout the briefing.
-It’s probably also the reason why he felt he could take orders on the ground during the short delay instead of after take-off.
-He didn’t think anyone would notice.
-He probably also thought it would make him look more efficient when it “appeared” after take-off that he had finished taking his orders before his two colleagues.
+That’s why he looked at the floor throughout the pre-flight briefing.
+It’s probably also the reason why he felt he could take orders on the ground during the short delay instead of after takeoff.
+He thought it wouldn’t be noticed.

 It was definitely the reason he ignored me when I asked him to clear rubbish in during the flight.

-Although Ven didn’t know any of the crew when he arrived for the flight he was more than happy to support Bart.
-He was also aggrieved at not being allowed to work up.
-He was told he would be working up as Purser when called on standby but I changed his working position before he arrived at the aircraft.
+Although Ven didn’t know anyone when he arrived for the flight he was more than happy to support Bart’s complaint.
+This was because he was aggrieved at not being allowed to work up in a supervisory role.

-Leave a Reply
+Leave a comment